numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 A.dot(B) syntax:** This has been in numpy for some years, and in many cases it's better than dot(A, B).
 But it's still much less readable than real infix notation, and in particular still suffers from an extreme overabundance of parentheses.
-See `Why does matrix multiplication need an infix operator?`_ above.
+See `Why should matrix multiplication be infix?`_ above.

 **Add lots of new operators / add a new generic syntax for defining infix operators:** In addition to being generally un-Pythonic and